 This route uses quiet roads, bridleways and cycle tracks to link Garforth to Thorpe Park, Whitkirk, Temple Newsam Colton, Halton, Richmond Hill and the City Centre.

 This route uses cycle lanes and tracks to provide access to the City Centre and Aire Valley Towpath, and provides and alternative to the busy Armley Gyratory.

 Wetherby railway path

 This route follows the disused railway track between Thorpe Arch Trading Estate and Retail Park and Spofforth, passing through farmland and woods, and the market town of Wetherby.
 Other attractions include Wetherby racecourse and Spofforth castle.
-A map can be downloaded below or you can send an SAE to the contact address.
+A map can be downloaded on this page or you can send an SAE to the contact address.

 The Aireborough Greenway

 This route follows a disused railway track between Yeadon and Guiseley.
 It provides links to local schools and areas of housing and passes the Engine Fields urban nature reserve.
-You can download a map below or send an SAE to the contact address.
+You can download a map on this page or send an SAE to the contact address.